C. P. Ramaswami Iyer: As a member of the Executive Council of the Governor of Madras

-In 1920, C.P. was nominated as the Advocate-General of Madras Presidency.
+In 1920, Iyer was nominated as the Advocate-General of Madras Presidency.
 He was responsible for the introduction of the City Municipalities Act and the Madras Local Boards Act.
 In 1923, he was nominated to the executive council of the Governor of Madras and was charged with the portfolios of law and order, police, Public Works Department, irrigation, ports and electricity.

-As a member of the executive council, C. P. laid the foundation of the Pykara Dam which was constructed between 1929 and 1932 at a cost of Rs.
+As a member of the executive council, Iyer laid the foundation of the Pykara Dam which was constructed between 1929 and 1932 at a cost of Rs.
 67.5 million.
 He also started the construction of Mettur Dam over the Cauvery river.
 While the Pykara Hydro-electric project triggered the rapid industrialization of Coimbatore, the Mettur project was used to irrigate vast areas of Tanjore and Trichy districts.
-As the member in charge of ports, C.P. was also responsible for the improvement of Cochin, Visakhapatnam and Tuticorin ports.
+As the member in charge of ports, Iyer was also responsible for the improvement of Cochin, Visakhapatnam and Tuticorin ports.

-As law member, C.P. was instrumental in passing the Devadasi Abolition Bill proposed by Muthulakshmi Reddy.
-However, owing to strong protests from devadasis across Madras Presidency, C.P. suggested that the bill be introduced only as a private bill and not a government measure.
+As law member, Iyer was instrumental in passing the Devadasi Abolition Bill proposed by Muthulakshmi Reddy.
+However, owing to strong protests from devadasis across Madras Presidency, Iyer suggested that the bill be introduced only as a private bill and not a government measure.

 Between 1926 and 1927, he was the Indian Delegate at the League of Nations in Geneva.
 By 1931, he was a Law Member of the Government of India and, in 1932, attended the Third Round Table Conference at London.

 In 1933, he was the sole Indian delegate to the World Economic Conference and the next year he drafted a constitution for the state of Kashmir.